Alan Kippax: Personal life

 in Martin Place, Sydney during 1926.
 It became a very profitable business.
 Two years later, on 20 April 1928 at St Stephen's Presbyterian Church, he married Mabel Charlotte Catts.
 The New South Wales Cricket Association elected him a life member in 1943–44.
 In February 1949, Kippax was awarded a joint testimonial with his old teammate, wicketkeeper Bert Oldfield.
-Played between Lindsay Hassett's XI and Arthur Morris's XI at the SCG, the match raised £6,030, which was split evenly between Kippax and Oldfield.
+Played between Lindsay Hassett's XI and Arthur Morris's XI at the Sydney Cricket Ground, the match raised £6,030, which was split evenly between Kippax and Oldfield.
 In later years, Kippax was an A-grade golfer at The Lakes course in Sydney and a club champion lawn bowler at Double Bay.

 A "... small, gentle man with a kindly way about him", Kippax enjoyed a great reputation within the game; he was "a man of personal charm".
 He was as elegant off the field as he was on; the cricket writer David Frith recorded that, "to visit him in his Bellevue Hill home was to be transported into a calm 1930s world of silk smoking jacket, cigarette holder and art deco trimmings."
 Kippax died of heart disease at his home in Bellevue Hill on 5 September 1972.
-The Kippax Centre in the Canberra suburb of Holt is named after him.
+Kippax Fair in the Canberra suburb of Holt is named after him.

-He was an uncle of the theatre critic H. G. Kippax.
+He was an uncle of the theatre critic Harry Kippax.